Kirkland, Quebec: Government

 The territory of the Town of Kirkland is divided into eight electoral districts.
 Each district is represented by a councillor elected by the voters of that district.
-The mayor is elected by all voters and represents the entire territory made up of eight-districts.
+The mayor is elected by all voters and represents the entire territory.

 It is a full-service community, with a public works department, recreation department, engineering department, accounting, communications, human resources and administrative services operating for the welfare of its citizens.

 The present mayor is now Michel Gibson, who has been a member of the Kirkland City Council since the mid-1970s.